Website icon Xpert.Digital

 AI works like this:

-Although they often operate within a rather rigid corset of instructions, employees in the warehouse are always on their own initiative looking for ways to improve their workflow - even the smallest ones.
-Partly to speed it up, partly to make it easier.
-AI collects information about this and evaluates the efficiency of the individual approaches.
+Although they often operate within a rather rigid framework of instructions, warehouse employees are constantly seeking opportunities – even the smallest – to improve their workflows.
+This is partly to speed things up, partly to simplify them.
+AI collects information and evaluates the efficiency of individual approaches.
 Promising solutions are automatically adopted and then passed on to all employees as a new rule.

-Conventional software systems analyze based on the incoming broad stream of big data.
-This makes predictions about standard developments possible.
-However, it becomes more difficult when it comes to appropriate responses to events that occur at short notice (e.g. storms that affect the arrival and departure of trucks or the sudden increase in demand for rainwear resulting from the bad weather).
-Here, AI's approach goes deeper in that it can also provide answers to these situationally arising reasons based on the behavior of employees with its innovative filter function.
+Conventional software systems analyze data based on the incoming, broad stream of big data.
+This makes it possible to predict standard developments.
+However, it becomes more difficult when it comes to appropriate responses to short-term events (e.g., severe weather that disrupts truck arrivals and departures, or the sudden surge in demand for rainwear resulting from bad weather).
+Here, AI's approach goes deeper, as its innovative filtering function can also provide answers to these situationally arising events based on employee behavior.

 Quick decision without human influence